yoonsucho/CAMERA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CAMERA is to estimate causal effect using summary statistics in multiple ancestries.
-CAMERA provides: 1) Selecting genetic instruments for multiple populations.
-2) Estimate causal effect where exposure and outcome summary statistics were from different ancestral populations.
-2) Jointly modelling causal and pleiotropic effects across multiple populations.
+The goal of Cross-Ancestry Mendelian Randomisation (CAMERA) is to estimate causal effect using summary statistics in multiple ancestries.
+CAMERA aims to:

+1. Select genetic instruments for multiple populations
+2. Jointly estimate causal effects in an MR framework where exposure and outcome summary statistics are generated in different ancestral populations
+3. Use multiple populations to understand pleiotropy

 ## Installation